last-rev-llc/smartnews/scripts/env-checks/README.md

 ### `local_setup_check.sh`

-Confirms the local development environment is correctly set up, verifying configurations and prerequisites to ensure readiness for development tasks.
+Confirms the local development environment is correctly set up for Envkey, and any prerequisites to ensure readiness for development tasks.

 ### `local_pull_vars.sh`